By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Vintage Moody Bedroom - forest green velvet on Japanese platform bed

 Low Japanese platform beds in moody rooms always feel more expensive than they are (IKEA has a version under $400).
-The forest green velvet duvet with that chunky charcoal merino throw—it’s about weight and drape.
+The forest green velvet duvet with that chunky charcoal merino throw is about weight and drape.
 Those aged brass sconces on moody sage walls add warmth without going full cozy.
 The black walnut live-edge headboard ties it together without trying too hard.

 Block-Printed Cotton That Doesn't Feel Craft Fair